 Lord Jesus, I believe that you are present in the most Blessed Sacrament.
 I love you above all things and I desire to receive you into my soul.
 Since I cannot now receive you sacramentally, come at least spiritually into my heart.
 I embrace you as if you were already there and unite myself wholly to you.
 Never permit me to be separated from you.
 Amen.

 In case you are not aware, a parish priest is obliged to celebrate Mass for the “Intentions of the Parishioners” every Sunday or Holyday, which prevents him from fulfilling personal intentions on those occasions.

 - all our parishioners who are sick, housebound or in hospital and Fr.
-Kevin Daly who is very poorly and,
+Michael Keoghan who is currently unwell.

 A Prayer for Carers, Nurses and Doctors

 Lord Jesus, who healed the sick and gave them new life, be with doctors, nurses and carers, as they act as agents of your healing touch.
 In desperate times, keep them strong yet loving; and when their work is done, be with them in their weariness and in their tears.
 Amen.